 What you can do in the meantime

 Your doctor may be able to diagnose the cause of your itching simply by asking you questions about your symptoms.

 If the cause of your itching isn't obvious, your doctor may refer you to a skin specialist (dermatologist) or a doctor who specializes in treating rectal and anal problems (proctologist) for further evaluation.
 A rectal exam may be all that's required for you to get an answer — and a solution — to a very uncomfortable problem.

 Other tests, such as proctoscopy or colonoscopy to view more of the digestive tract, are sometimes needed to identify an underlying cause of anal itching.
 However, the precise cause of the itching may never be identified.

 Treatment of anal itching depends on the cause of the problem.
 It may include self-care measures, changes to your diet, treatment of infections or, rarely, surgery to correct an underlying problem.

 With proper treatment, most people experience relief from anal itching in less than a week.
-Anal itching that continues for more than a few weeks needs to be evaluated by your doctor.
+Anal itching that continues for more than one to two months needs to be evaluated by your doctor.

 Lifestyle and home remedies

 Prevention of anal itching mainly involves washing properly and avoiding irritants.
 If you already have anal itching, try these self-care measures:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.